 This is cancer that affects only the inner lining of the bladder.
-After treatment, superficial bladder cancer may come back, usually as another superficial cancer.
-Many transitional cell cancers are superficial.
+It has not grown into the bladder's muscle layer.
+After treatment, nonmuscle invasive bladder cancer may come back, usually as another nonmuscle invasive cancer.

 This cancer affects deeper layers of the bladder.
 This may include the outer muscular wall and other tissues that are nearby.
 Invasive bladder cancer may spread to nearby organs.
 These can include the kidneys, prostate gland (in men), and the uterus and vagina (in women).
 It may also spread to the lymph nodes.
 Lymph nodes are small, pea-sized storage units for special cells that fight infections.
 Almost all squamous cell bladder cancers and adenocarcinomas are invasive.

 TCCs may also be described as being either papillary or flat:

 Papillary tumors.
 These look like small mushrooms and grow into the open part of the bladder.
 They rarely invade other parts of the bladder.
 Some types of papillary tumors tend to come back.
 However, they can be removed fairly easily with minimal damage to the bladder.
 These tumors may be superficial or invasive.
 Invasive bladder tumors enter the inner bladder wall and can spread to other parts of the body.